twolfson/twolfson.com/articles/minimizing-merge-conflicts.md

 ## Cleanup
 Once our PR is landed and deployed, we can clean up our branches via `git-delete-branch` from [git-extras][].

-My preferred cautious course is to do this over a few commands:
+I prefer to be cautious and perform this over a few commands:

 ```
 # Find which branches have recently been merged in